-Every panel member serving in student conduct hearings are required to initially participate in an 8-hour training course facilitated by the Office of Student Accountability & Resolution, formerly

-Student Conduct Office, and complete an annual refresher training to maintain an active status.
+Every panel member serving in student conduct hearings are required to initially participate in an 8-hour training course facilitated by the Dean of Students Office and complete an annual refresher training to maintain an active status.
 The training involves educating panel members on the conduct process and covers investigation techniques, relevant evidence standards, proper questioning of witnesses, addressing witness credibility, basic procedural rules for conducting panel hearings, and avoiding actual or perceived conflicts of interest.
 A panel member who does not attend the training annually will not be permitted to serve in a panel hearing.

 It is the respective party's responsibility to make appropriate arrangements for their advisor to attend the review or hearing, which shall not be delayed due to scheduling conflicts of the chosen advisor.
 Students, complainants, and witnesses are required to address the hearing body in person, on their own behalf, although they may consult with their advisor during the hearing.
 This consultation must take place in a manner that does not disrupt the proceedings.
 The advisor shall not speak on behalf of their party unless expressly authorized to do so by the hearing body.
-The respondent, complainant and witnesses shall provide the advisor's name in writing to the Office of Student Accountability & Resolution, formerly Student Conduct Office two (2) class days prior to the hearing.
+The respondent, complainant and witnesses shall provide the advisor's name in writing to the Student Conduct team two (2) class days prior to the hearing.
 If an advisor is an attorney, the respective party must notify the Hearing Administrator assigned to the case of the attorney's name and address.
 An advisor may be removed from the hearing if it is determined that their presence is disruptive.
 The advisor may not serve as a witness.

 All hearing decisions will be communicated in writing to the charged student within fourteen (14) class days from the conclusion of the hearing process.
 All notifications will be issued to the parties simultaneously.
 The decision letter will include the rationale, the hearing decision, and sanction(s) imposed (if applicable).
-This time limit may be extended if necessary, where additional consideration of evidence and deliberation is required.
+This time limit may be extended, if necessary, where additional consideration of evidence and deliberation is required.
 The student will be informed of the estimated duration of this extended time period.